 One time you were sitting comfortably in your office chair and the next thing you know, you’re on the heart of the trail scaling to the summit.
-This is what hiking can bring to your life, transforming a typical day to a more thrilling adventure.
+This is what hiking can bring to your life, transforming a typical day into a more thrilling adventure.

 Brief History and Facts